jmoenig/Snap/help/XML.md

 Some elements, like `<script>`, have a fixed width, while others, like `<p>`, have a variable width.
-By default, variable-width elements take up as much horizontal space as possible, dividing it evenly amongst themselves.
+By default, variable-width elements take up as much horizontal space as needed.
+If the contents overflow, they take up as much horizontal space as possible, dividing it evenly amongst themselves.
 ```
 <column>